 A Gas Conversion Gun will be higher in combustion efficiency (up to 95%+?).
 Combined with the oil boiler that is efficiency-limited by oil’s chemical composition should provide you with very respectable boiler performance.
 We have no means of estimating this, but certainly the Gas Gun Manufacturer should have some history as a marketing tool.
 Ask!

-To expand our point, we regularly scour Craigslist for Gold Series Oil FHW and Steam Boilers as budget upgrades in our area (NH).
+To expand our point, we regularly scour Craigslist for Cast-Iron Weil-McLain Gold Series Oil FHW and Steam Boilers as budget upgrades in our area (NH).
 We can save several thousand dollars by obtaining a well cared for unit for sometimes just above scrap value.
-Haven’t bought a lemon yet.
+Haven’t bought a lemon yet!

 Scenario 3: What about a LP (Propane) Conversion?
 The Fuel Cost Premium in our view has relegated propane to a “fuel of choice”.
-As of this writing, Propane is a 39% premium over #2 Fuel Oil regionally, using 95% and 87% Appliance Efficiencies (AFUE) respectively as a comparative.
+As of this writing, Propane is a 42 to 91% premium over #2 Fuel Oil regionally, using 95% and 87% Appliance Efficiencies (AFUE) respectively as a comparative.
 Otherwise the outlines in the prior Scenarios apply.

 Subsequently propane is primarily used for cooking, drying and seasonal or supplemental heating along with a wood, pellet or coal system in our rural area.
 Propane heated properties are therefore slower and lower sellers.

 There is however some relief that may be available to the propane user.
 Gas tanks are typically owned by the fuel dealer, locking the customer into his supplier.
 Conversely, oil tanks that are owned by the customer provide sourcing negotiation flexibility.
 Our customers advise substantial fuel purchase savings via direct negotiation.
-“Fuel Club” membership is another very desirable purchasing option.
+“Fuel Club” membership is another very desirable purchasing option that we personally employ.

 Commercial and particularly industrial propane clients typically own their storage tanks and contract with suppliers.
 There is no reason not to own your own tank, save two reservations: